 - be able to continue working on your visibility on the basis of the vision you have formulated during the course and the tailored advice you have received from the teacher.

 In this course you will learn different storytelling techniques and explore various possibilities in order to find your preferred tone of voice.
+How to present yourself on social media and illustrate a text with a good picture?
 By receiving feedback you will learn to improve.
-The tailored advice and useful tips and tricks will enable you to either commence or continue to work on your visibility on a structural basis.
-After this stimulating and inspiring course you will be heading in the right direction!
+The tailored advice and useful tips and tricks after each session will enable you to either commence or continue to work on your visibility on a structural basis.
+After this stimulating and inspiring course you will be heading in the right direction.